hinedy/PicSome/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Run `npm install` to install dependencies.
+3. Run `npm install` to install the necessary dependencies.
 4. Run `npm start` to start the development server.
-5. Open your web browser and go to `http://localhost:3000` to view the application.
+5. Open your web browser and go to `http://localhost:3000` to view and interact with the application.